1 Reading Cycling Club

 (e) The Club will deal with any incidence of discriminatory behaviour seriously, according to club disciplinary procedures.

-(a) The affairs of the Club shall be conducted by a Committee which shall consist of the Chair, Treasurer, and Club Secretary plus the following officials: Membership Secretary, Points Secretary, Women’s Representative, Clothing Secretary, Club Runs Secretary, Time Trials Secretary, Cyclo-cross Secretary, Track Secretary, Road Racing Secretary, Club Coach, Welfare Officer, Social Media Secretary, Sportive Secretary, Audax Secretary, Open 10 Organiser, Open 25 Organiser, Open 50 Organiser, Hill Climb Organiser, Bill Higson Cyclo-cross Organiser, Road Race Organiser, Master of Trophies, who shall be elected at the Annual General Meeting.
+(a) The affairs of the Club shall be conducted by a Committee which shall consist of the Chair, Treasurer, and Club Secretary plus the following officials: Membership Secretary, Points Secretary, Women’s Representative, Clothing Secretary, Club Runs Secretary, Race secretaries, Club Coach, Welfare Officer, Social Media Secretary, Sportive Secretary, Audax Secretary, Open 10 Organiser, Open 25 Organiser, Open 50 Organiser, Hill Climb Organiser, Bill Higson Cyclo-cross Organiser, Road Race Organiser, who shall be elected at the Annual General Meeting.

 (b) The AGM shall elect a Club President and Vice Presidents up to the maximum of 8.